pierretokns/twitter_influencer/README.md

 ## Env setup

-Have a .env file with your twitter username and passwork.
+Have a .env file with your twitter username and password.
 The script will use this to log in.

 ```
 TWITTER_USERNAME=your_username